richkuz/schema-tools/README.md

 Create `log_index` to log the migration state.
 - The migration logs when it starts and completes a step along with a description.

-STEP 1
+STEP 0

 Attempt to reindex 1 document to a throwaway index to catch obvious configuration errors and abort early if possible.

-STEP 2
+STEP 1

 Create `catchup1_index` using the new schema.
 - This index will preserve writes during the reindex.

-STEP 3
+STEP 2

 Configure `alias_name` to only write to `catchup1_index` and read from `current_index` and `catchup1_index`.

-STEP 4
+STEP 3

 Create `new_index` using the new schema.